 Pros To Shaving During A Shower

 Shaving in the shower is a preferred method for a lot of guys.
-It’s obvious why.
-This is the efficient route.
-You’re lubricating while shaving.
-You’re cleaning while shaving.
+It's obviously the efficient route since you're lubricating & cleaning as you shave.
 Any mess you make goes right down the drain.
-It’s hard to imagine a better way to consolidate your efforts and save time when you groom.
+It's hard to imagine a better way to consolidate your efforts and save time when you groom.